Ndushie/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script in 12-file_type  prints the type of the file named iamafile.
 The file iamafile is in the /tmp directory The script in 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__ The script in 14-copy_html creates  a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+The script in 100-lets_move creates  moves all files beginning with an uppercase letter to the directory /tmp/u.